samsmithnz/AzurePipelinesToGitHubActionsConverter/README.md

 As GitHub Actions becomes more popular, it's clear that a migration tool will be useful to move workloads to GitHub.

+# How to use
+In the future we will create a website for ease of converting results.
+Today, you need to paste in your yaml to the text in the console application, "AzurePipelinesToGitHubActionsConverter.ConsoleApp"

+# How this works
 Currently this only supports one-way migrations from Azure Pipelines to GitHub Actions.
 Also note that this is not translating steps at this time, just translating the infrastructure around it.

 Made with help from https://github.com/aaubry/YamlDotNet and https://en.wikipedia.org/wiki/YAML.